sakshiaware/Future-Ready-Talent/README.md

 Hospital-ChatBot Azure-service

-It is  a **Future Ready Talent Project Repository** created to showcase the use of azure chatbot services in the medical line of work.
----
 The Website and chatbot works best only in pc or desktop screen and if opened on mobile screen the components gets mixed with each other and disrupt the functionality.
 ---
 The chatbot remains open in the begining but it won't disturb the users as the users can hide the bot using the **Health-ChatBot Button** just next to the chat bot.<br>